-3The two processes may be interlinked as ethnic homogenization often focuses on territorially contested areas (Bulutgil 2015, 2016; McNamee and Zhang 2019).
+&lt;sup>3The two processes are linked as ethnic homogenization often focuses on contested territories (Bulutgil 2015, 2016; McNamee and Zhang 2019; Mylonas 2012).

 Gellner's congruence principle at the core of nationalist ideology requires "that ethnic boundaries should not cut across political ones, and, in particular, that ethnic boundaries within a given state [...] should not separate the power-holders from the rest" (Gellner 1983, p.
 1).
 Three constellations violate this principle, each motivating a specific type of border change.